 Most of us consider avocados a summer food to be eaten with carne asada or fish tacos.
 Since Avocados from Mexico are available at the grocery store year round, there’s no excuse not to use them in fall and winter cooking.

 Though I haven’t tried this myself, but I bet you can use an all purpose gluten free baking mix instead of the white flour, too.
-You may have to adjust the baking time, however.
+The all purpose gluten free baking mixes are so good these days that I have no problems substituting them in recipes and rarely have to adjust baking times or other ingredients like eggs, butter or milk to make the batter more moist.

 Avocado Ricotta Pound Cake